 Residual stress laboratory and stress analysis center

-All the stresses that exist in materials are termed residual stresses.
+All the stresses that exist in materials, without the application of any external load, are termed residual stresses.

-Residual stresses can originally exist in a component and naturally add to the stresses induced by applied loads; they also can appear without the application of any external load.
+Residual stresses can originally exist in a component and therefore add themselves to the stresses induced by applied loads but they can also exist without any application of external loads.

-Residual stresses limit the loading capacity and the safety of mechanical components during operation and in some applications it is necessary to be able to quantify these stresses.
+Residual stresses can limit the loading capacity and safety of mechanical components during common operations that is the reason why in some applications it is important to quantify these stresses.

-SINT Technology produced and developed the Restan-MTS3000 system, an automatic device for measuring residual stresses by the hole-drilling strain-gage method, in accordance with the ASTM E837 standard.
+SINT Technology produces and develops the MTS3000-Restan system, an automatic device to measure residual stresses by the hole-drilling strain-gage method, in accordance with the ASTM E837 standard.

-The MTS3000 is able to measure the residual stresses into METALS and other kinds of materials, both in the lab and on site.
+The MTS3000 is able to measure the residual stresses in metals and other kinds of material, such as polymers and composites both in the lab and directly on site.

-The MTS3000-Restan is an automatic system for measuring residual stresses by the hole drilling method.
+The MTS3000-Restan is a fully customizable automatic system to measure residual stresses by the hole drilling method.